atw1020/sente/docs/tutorial/sgf.rst

 .. note:: Relative to other SGF parsing tools, sente is a relatively strict enforcer of the SGF format and may reject SGF files that can be opened using other tools.

+.. note:: sente is a library for Go and cannot be used for other games.

 Loading Games
 -------------